High-dimensional regression with potential prior information on variable importance: Numerical experiments

 The data were split into five folds; for each of these a model was fitted on the complementary four with missing entries according to the settings described.
 These models were themselves tuned using five-fold cross-validation, with scores computed using the estimates $\hat{\Gamma}$ and $\hat{\gamma}$.
 Experiments were repeated 250 times.

-Figure~\ref{fig:missingdatabox} displays the proportion of variance explained by the both the vanilla Lasso and by our approach with grid size of 25 in each of the above settings.
-As expected, there is no improvement in Setting 1 from using a grid approach, as the missingness is homogeneous so the ordering will be uniformly random.
+Figure~\ref{fig:missingdatabox} displays the proportion of variance explained by the both the vanilla Lasso and by our approach with $K=25$ in each of the above settings.
+As expected, there is no improvement in Setting 1 from using a nested regression approach, as the missingness is homogeneous so the ordering will be uniformly random.
 In the other two settings, using our approach with the knowledge of which variables are missing more frequently allows us to fit models that provide better predictions.